How to Fix a Leaky Faucet

 1

-Step 1: Identify the faucet type
+Step 1: Identify your faucet type

 Discussion for this step